CryptoKage/HyperstrategiesDocs/core-offerings/core1-discretionary.md

-# Core1 — Discretionary Vault
+# Vault Core — Discretionary

 The Core vault is our flagship product, operating like a traditional hedge fund with active, discretionary management.